kaungmyat128/devops_coursework/Use_Case_Description.md

 When Data Analyst generates the report

 <b> MAIN SUCCESS SCENARIO </b> <br>
-Data Analyst views the population report of top N populated countries in the world successfully
+Data Analyst views the population report of top N populated countries successfully
 1. Use sql query to produce data from the database tables - 'country' table and 'city' table
 2. Create Methods to get data from database and display information
 3. Display Report Correctly